opalj/java-bytecode-disassembler/README.md

     outline-view.
 This has been fixed by adding a scroll-bar.
     * The text size in outline-view has been increased to make it more easily readable and to match it the larger space, which the outline-view offers.
-* v0.10.0 - Feat: Add outline-view.
-    * Previously, the information was displayed in a map panel at the top of the disassembled view.
-This has been moved to an outline-view on the right.
-    The fields are auto-expanded, but can be collapsed if they are clicked.
 * For a full list see: [CHANGELOG.md](https://github.com/nicolas-mosch/java-bytecode-disassembler/blob/master/CHANGELOG.md)